silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

 Of course, I should also mention the Brooklyn Bridge, probably the most crowded bridge to cross on foot.
-Even with the crowds, the bridge offers a delightful walking opportunity, with its new-Gothic towers, steel cables and pleasant views over both Manhattan and Brooklyn.
-I turned around just before reaching Brooklyn, as I decided to continue the walk back to Manhattan towards Canal Street, and postpone Brooklyn for another trip.
+Even with the crowds, the bridge offers a delightful walking opportunity, with its neo-Gothic towers, steel cables and pleasant views over both Manhattan and Brooklyn.
+I turned around just before reaching Brooklyn, as I decided to continue my walk back to Manhattan towards Canal Street, and postpone Brooklyn for another trip.
 On top of the Dumbo view point, I also have the Brooklyn Botanical Garden in Prospect Park on my future visiting list.
 Anyway, back to Manhattan.

 I got off the bridge and turned right towards Chinatown and Little Italy.
 I took Center Street and went towards Canal Street.
 On my right I came across an array of what it appear to be government buildings, with imposing entrances.
-Later I found out that the buildings were actually the Supreme Court and the Courthouse.
+Later, I discovered that the buildings were actually the Supreme Court and the Courthouse.
 I continued my walk north, reached Canal Street and wandered a bit through Chinatown and Little Italy, before deciding to change course and head towards Soho and, of course, Noho.

 |              Brooklyn Bridge              |               World Trade Center                |
 | :---------------------------------------: | :---------------------------------------------: |